 These are the four most important things to consider when choosing among the various content authoring tools:

-1. Structured Authoring Support
+1. Support for Structured Authoring

 Carefully evaluate the tool's support for structured authoring methodologies like DITA or XML.
 Understanding these standards is crucial for selecting a platform that enables modular, adaptable content creation and management.